harlow/guides/README.md

 Please read the [contribution guidelines] before submitting a pull request.

-In particular: **if you have commit access, please don't merge changes without leaving an appropriate amount of time for everybody to leave feedback**.
+In particular: **if you have commit access, please don't merge changes without waiting a week for everybody to leave feedback**.

 [contribution guidelines]: /CONTRIBUTING.md